chrysn/aiocoap/doc/guidedtour.rst

 Users of the highly recommended IPython_ can continue in their existing session, as support for the asynchronous shell is always available there.

+*pyodide users* should rather use ``"coaps+ws://demo.coap.amsuess.com/other/separate"`` here, and change later URIs accordingly.
+That is an online service that runs the same server, and can be used without any local installation.

 ::